Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.03 Motoko Functions and the Candid User Interface/README.md

 ```

 After saving and redeploying, refreshing the Candid UI will display the new `withdrawal` function.
 Entering an amount, such as 10, and calling the function will decrease `currentValue` by 10.

+## Handling Errors in Withdrawal

+If a user attempts to withdraw more than the available amount, the current code will result in a natural subtraction underflow error.
+In the next lesson, we will learn how to use conditionals in Motoko to address this issue.